checolag/insect-detection-scripts/README.md

 # Detection of *Scaphoideus titanus* and *Orientus ishidae* on yellow sticky traps
-This repository contains scripts to run object detection using YOLOv8 and Detectron2 for detecting insects on yellow sticky traps.
+This repository contains scripts to run YOLOv8 and Detectron2 for detecting insects on yellow sticky traps.

 `config.yaml`: This configuration file sets up the parameters for an experiment involving k-fold cross-validation for object detection tasks.
-It includes settings for project directories, dataset paths, insect IDs to be included, image enhancement types, and the number of splits for k-fold cross-validation.
+It includes settings for project directories, dataset paths, insect IDs, image enhancement types, and the number of splits for k-fold cross-validation.

 `config_template.yaml`
 `config_template_0.yaml`